Michael-Wigham/Michael-Wigham/README.md

 I love programming and am curently learning more about C++.

-I am working on Creating my own Operating System.
-However, it is yet to be given a name.
-If you can thank of something that would be cool to name it please email it to michael@wigham.net

 "We can only know that we know nothing.
 And that is the highest degree of human wisdom" -- Leo Tolstoy, War and Peace

 <!--